BookStackApp/hacks/content/wysiwyg-autocompleter/index.md

 +++
-title = "WYSIWYG Editor Autocompleter" author = "@razem-io" date = 2023-05-04T23:00:00Z
+title = "WYSIWYG Editor Autocomplete Suggestions" author = "@razem-io" date = 2023-05-04T16:00:00Z
-updated = 2023-05-04T23:00:00Z
+updated = 2023-05-04T16:00:00Z
-tested = "v23.02"
+tested = "v23.05"
 +++

-This hack adds custom autocompleter support to the WYSIWYG page editor (TinyMCE).
-An autocompleter displays suggestions while the user is typing.
-Suggestions are shown when the trigger character is entered after a space or at the start of a new line (such as ' :').
+This hack adds custom autocomplete suggestions to the WYSIWYG page editor (TinyMCE).
+An autocomplete popup box will show after a "trigger character" (`:` as configured by default in this hack) is entered after a space, or at the start of a line.
 Pressing the Escape key will close the autocompleter.

+By default, two autocomplete options are configured: `Cat 1` and `Cat 2`.
+Entering `:c` within the editor will show the autocomplete containing these two options.
+These options can be configured from line 21 in the code.

-This hack provides significant examples of TinyMCE (The library used for the WYSIWYG) content manipulation and extension.
+This hack serves as a good example of registering autocomplete options with TinyMCE (The library used for the WYSIWYG).
 The code is heavily commented to assist as a helpful example.
-For significant alterations, you'll likely want to review the [TinyMCE documentation](https://www.tiny.cloud/docs/tinymce/6/autocompleter/) to understand the full set of available capabilities and actions within the TinyMCE editor API.
+You may want to review the [TinyMCE Autocompleter documentation](https://www.tiny.cloud/docs/tinymce/6/autocompleter/) to understand the full set of capabilities and options available.

 #### Considerations

 - This heavily relies on internal methods of TinyMCE, which may change upon any BookStack release as we update the editor libraries.
-- All logic is within the WYSIWYG editor, and therefore you won't get the same functionality via the API or other editors.
+- All logic is within the WYSIWYG editor, and therefore you won't get the same functionality via other editors.
-- The syntax & code used likely won't be cross-compatible with the markdown editor.
-- This has been tested to some degree but there's a reasonable chance of bugs or side affects, since there's quite a lot going on here.
-- There's a lot of custom code here.
-You could instead put this code (without the HTML `<script>` tags) in an external JavaScript file and then just use a single `<script src="/path/to/file.js"></script>` within the custom head setting.

 #### Code